delphidabbler/code-snippets/csdb/v4.16/docs/CollectionFormat.md

 Finally there are also plain text files containing the source code license and lists of credits.

-All the files are plain text, encoded in UTF-8 format with byte order mark (i.e. UTF-8 preamble).
+All the files are plain text, encoded in UTF-8 format with UTF-8 preamble (BOM).

 ## Meta Data Files